Holding-Sara/coding_test-ds/Readme.md

 Consultations don't have a fixed duration.
 Instead, doctors give patients the attention demanded by their cases.

 The data provided refers to a continuous sequence of working days.
 Your model will be evaluated against the following 5 \
 days.
 For your convenience, a csv summarizing data in a tabular format is provided.
+That file is intended as a shortcut for\
-That file can be used to train your \
+your first exploratory analises.
+That file can also be enriched with new features and used to train your model if you wish \
-model if you wish so.
+so.

 ### Details

 For this task you can use any language of your choice for analysis and modeling.
-However you will need to \
+However you will need to integrate your \
-integrate your model with the provided evaluation code in Python 3.
+model with the provided evaluation code in Python 3.

 You will need to:
 * Create a local git repository